-To access the tools for drop-kerbs, driveways and crossing points click the button.
+To access the tools for drop-kerbs, driveways and crossing points click the

 You will see this toolbar appear on the top left of the plan view window:

-The big button indicates which type of options the toolbar is for.
 Moving the mouse over this big button also restores the visibility of the toolbar when it has hidden itself (The toolbar will slide out of view after a period of inactivity).

-To create a new drop kerb region click the button.
+To create a new drop kerb region click the

 As you move the mouse over the Plan View you will see that the chainage selector is in operation on the channels.
 It is awaiting you to pick the start and end chainage positions on a road channel where you want the dropped part of your dropped kerb item.